google/dawn/docs/dawn/features/adapter_options.md

 features may not be suitable for general use yet.
 Currently, they are used in Dawn's testing, and in Chromium-specific integration with Dawn.

+`DawnTogglesDescriptor` can also be chained on `RequestAdapterOptions` to provide the required adapter toggles.
+However, the final adapter toggles state also depends on instance toggles inheritance and adapter toggles validation/default-setting.

 `dawn::native::Instance::EnumerateAdapters` is a Dawn native-only API that may be used to synchronously get a list of adapters according to the RequestAdapterOptions.
 The members are treated as follows:
  - `RequestAdapterOptions::compatibleSurface` is ignored.